jhvanderschee/jekyllcodex/_without-plugin/breadcrumbs.md

 ### Installation

+Step 1.
+Download the file [breadcrumbs.html]()
-Just add the following line to your layout on the place where you want the breadcrumbs to appear:
+Step 2.
+Save the file in the ‘_includes’ directory of your project Step 3.
+Add the following line to your layout on the place where you want the breadcrumbs to appear:

 ```
 {% raw %}{% include breadcrumbs.html %}{% endraw %}